pcc-git/paul_cannon_resumeF22/docs/index.md

 ---
 layout: cv
-title: Brigham Young's Resume
+title: Paul Cannon
 ---
-# Brigham Young
+# Paul Cannon
-The second prophet of The Church of Jesus Christ of Latter-day Saints.
+NOT the second prophet of The Church of Jesus Christ of Latter-day Saints.

 <div id="webaddress">
 <a href="datascience@byui.edu">datascience@byui.edu</a>